bytespider/enchant-puppeteer/readme.md

 # Enchant Puppeteer

-This package charms mighty [Puppeteer](https://github.com/puppeteer/puppeteer) into supporting multiple, cooperative request interceptions.
+Charm the mighty [Puppeteer](https://github.com/puppeteer/puppeteer) into supporting multiple, cooperative request intercept handlers.
+No more `Request is already handled!` errors.

 Compatible with Puppeteer 3.x or greater.